Skip to main content

 The Material That Makes This Work

 If you've never heard that term before, you're not alone.
-Frass is the natural byproduct of insect farming — specifically, the excreta of Tenebrio molitor, the yellow mealworm.
+Mealworm frass is the natural byproduct of insect farming — specifically, the excreta of Tenebrio molitor, the yellow mealworm.
+For years, frass was treated as waste from the insect farming industry.
+Then researchers started looking at it more closely.

 What they found changed everything.